eatingtomatoes/pure_simd/README.md

 ./bin/benchmark_pure_simd
 ```

+## Development Status

+This library has just taken its first baby step.
+It's now in the experimental stage, so the interfaces often change drastically.

 ## To Do

 * Add more operations  & documents
 * Add examples & benchmarks
 * Keep consistencies across various compilers